13 Clever Starbucks Hacks That Can Save You Big Money

 7. Supersize Your Cup

 When ordering drip coffee, ask for a “tall drip in a Grande cup,” which will give you extra room to add milk while still only paying for the tall size.
-A little extra space also keeps the coffee from sloshing through the drink hole as you walk or drive.
-Bigger is more your style?
-Do the same for a Venti Cup.
+Need more coffee?
+Try this same Starbucks hack with a Venti cup.

 8. Light on the Ice, Please